keelancook/missions-center/for-partners/sending-culture/sending-culture.md

 The Sent Life Podcast recently released a podcast about the crucial role of the church in developing missionaries.
 You can find that podcast [here.](https://www.thecgcs.org/resources/podcast/the-crucial-role-of-the-church-in-developing-missionaries/)

 Many missions organizations have requirements for a missionary before they are sent.
 I would advise you to look into some of these requirements and see if you can put some of those into your discipleship process.
 This would make it easier for your congregation to complete the application process for missions organizations.
 One church has done this with the IMB, calling it "Creating Your IMB Portfolio."
 Even if the member of the congregation does not go with the IMB, they have utilized some of the documentation required as a way to help equip the members of their congregation.
+It was once said that what your members are not doing in the US, they will not do overseas.
+Thus, in your equipping, you want to be targeting training toward what they will be doing on the field, and expect that of your members while they are at home.
+The IMB requires an applicant to fill out a witnessing journal that displays evangelistic conversations before going to the field.
+This is one easy way to get equip your members to go!
 If you have questions about this, feel free to reach out the the CGCS or the IMB!

 ---